Streptococcal Pharyngitis

 Etiology

-Streptococcus pyogenes, also known as Group A Streptococcus (GAS), is a facultative gram-positive coccus that grows in chains.
+Streptococcus pyogenes, or GAS, is a facultative anaerobic gram-positive coccus that appears in fine chains on gram-stain material.

 Epidemiology